hgrano/HaXPath/README.md

 -- The follwing will not type check because <menu> does not have a price S.fromRoot $ S.child menu # price =. ("$7.50" :: S.Text)
 ```

+Currently there are no constrains on the axis relationships bewteen nodes.
+For example, there is no constraint that
+`<item>` must be a child of `<menu>` in the above example.
+This will be added in future.